yangxinsharon/bimpb-parallelization/README.md

 gmres - translated by f2c and developed by Univ. of Tennessee and Oak Ridge National Laboratory in 1993. test_proteins - path to use and save .pqr and .xyzr files In readin.c files, find "fpath" to tune the location of test_proteins.
-In main*.c files, find "fname" and "density" to tune these two parameters.
-The default selection is "1ajj" and "1".

 ## Serial, OpenMP, MPI, CUDA and Kokkos
 common files: gl_constants.h gl_functions.h gl_variables.h pp_timer.c pp_timer.h readin.c msms